 - Camp/dutch oven, either cast iron or the lighter weight spun steel

 - Long handled shovel / spade to use to move the coals around

 - Long handled fork and serving spoon

-- Wooden spoon for stiring (wood is kinder to the camp oven than metal)
+- Wooden spoon for stirring (wood is kinder to the camp/dutch oven than metal)

 - Leather or heat resistant gloves

-Your refrigeration options for camping are fairly broad from the fairly light weight esky's to the higher cost and heavy compressor fridges.
+Your refrigeration options for your cold foods are fairly broad from the fairly light weight esky's to the higher cost and heavy compressor fridges.

 Rather than buy an excessively large fridge, overflow food that would benefit from a cooler environment but that doesn't need to be refrigerated could be stored in padded cooler bags.

 For a complete run-down on your camp refrigeration options, check out our article on How to Choose the Best Camping Fridge.